 Can I become a police officer?

 In Germany, you can reach the police under 110.
-To reach the fire department, dial 112.
+To reach the fire department and emergency service, dial 112.